arcage/net_sample.cr/README.md

 - Gets hardware addresses(MAC address / phisical address) of the network interfaces.

-    Implemented for linux(tested of CentOS7) and BSD(tested ofMac OS 10.14).
+    Implemented for linux(tested on CentOS7) and BSD(tested on Mac OS 10.14).

 - `ping` like command